CMU-313/nodebb-fall-2025-the-good-team/UserGuide.md

 ### Automated testing

-The automated testing can be found in the visibility_toggle.js test file.
+The automated testing can be found on lines 78-129  in the visibility_toggle.js test file.

-This test suite verifies the behavior of the post visibility toggle button and consists of four tests.
-The first test ensures that clicking the button emits the correct socket event with the post ID.
-The second and third tests verify that the button text updates according to the resulting visibility and that the appropriate success alert messages are triggered.
-The fourth test checks that an error does not cause a crash.
+This test suite verifies the full integration between the post visibility toggle button’s user interface and backend logic.
+It has 4 tests.
+The first one ensures that clicking the button correctly emits a socket event.
+The second and third test check that button text and visibility get changed.
+These tests also ensure the appropriate success alert messages are being displayed.
+The last test is an error-handling test to confirm that any server error triggers an alert without causing a crash.

 File path:
 > test/custom_tests/visibility_toggle.js